This post may contain affiliate links. Please read our full Disclosure Policy.

 Instructions

-2. Add Drainage – Add rocks, gravel, terracotta pellets, or some other drainage material to the bottom of the flower pot.
-You will want enough that the base of the pot is covered.
+2. Add Drainage—Add rocks, gravel, terracotta pellets, or some other drainage material to the bottom of the flower pot.
+You will want enough to cover the base of the pot

-3. Add Soil for the Plants – Fill the flower pot approximately 3/4 full with potting mix or soil of your choice.
+1. Add Soil for the Plant. – Fill the flower pot approximately 3/4 full with a potting mix or soil of your choice.

 adding potting soil to a wooden flower pot

-1. Plant the Flowers – Once you are satisfied with how your layout and flowers look in the pots, it is time to get planting!
-Start with the largest plants first (this plant is usually placed in the middle or back of the pot) and work your way out from there.
+1. Plant the Flowers—Once you are satisfied with how your layout and flowers look in the pots, it is time to get planting!
+Start with the largest plants first, usually placed in the middle or back of the pot, and work your way out from there.

 planting flowers in pots